SESAME-Synchrotron/CCD/docs/source/Control.rst

 - **readline-devel**: The readline library is used for line editing during command-line input.
 It provides features like command history, editing capabilities, and tab completion.
-The "readline-devel" package contains the development files and headers needed to compile programs that use the readline library.
-If you are building a program that requires readline functionality, you would need this package.
+The “readline-devel” package contains the development files and headers needed to compile programs that use the readline library.

 .. code-block:: bash